Anti Fatigue Mat

 Standing still for long periods reduces the natural pumping action of leg muscles.
 Blood pools in the lower extremities, leading to swelling and fatigue.
 At the same time, muscles in the lower back and legs remain in a low-level state of static contraction, contributing to postural strain and discomfort.

 WorkSafe Victoria, Safe Work Australia, and NIOSH (USA) all highlight prolonged standing as a workplace hazard that must be managed.
+For a science-first deep dive, read Do Anti-Fatigue Mats Really Prevent Musculoskeletal Disorders?
+The Science Explained.

 Common examples include: